sujaysathya/Modelling-Bayesian-Uncertainty/README.md

 2. Then run `conda activate name_of_env_just_created` to enter that virtual environment you just created.
 3. Install all the dependencies by running the command `pip install -r requirements.txt` after cloning this repository.

+***NOTE:*** before running Step3 above, you might have to install `torch` package as per the command [here](https://pytorch.org/get-started/locally/) based on your system.
+You can then run the command in Step3.

 It is advisable to maintain the hierarchy of folders as present here.
 However, if you change the structure of code make sure to be consistent with path arguments too.

 ## Code